PennyLaneAI/pennylane/doc/concepts/varcirc.rst

     :width: 40%
     :target: javascript:void(0);

-    TEXT.

 :html:`<br>`

-The architectures differ in two regards:
+The different versions of layered gate architectures differ in three regards:

 * Whether only :math:`A`, only :math:`B`, or both :math:`A` and :math:`B` are parametrized
+* Which types of gates are used in :math:`A` and :math:`B`
 * Whether the gates in Block :math:`B` are arranged randomly, fixed, or structured by a hyperparameter

+We demonstrate this with discrete and continuous-variable models.

 A parametrized, B fixed
 ***********************

-In the simplest case we can use SU(2) gates in Block :math:`A` and let :math:`B` be fixed,
+In the simplest case of qubit-based devices we can use general SU(2) gates or rotations :math:`R` in Block :math:`A` and let :math:`B` be fixed,

 :html:`<br>`